My Last Wonderful Days: Death from cancer

 Hazel Beck Andre died in 1956 from cancer when she was 42 years old, a few weeks after writing "My Last Wonderful Days".
 In the article, Andre wrote that the "hardest part" of dying was leaving her family and that she later had "no regret" due to her life being "rich and full".
 Andre wrote of things that she would do if she lived her life over again including "savoring" the beauty of "sunrises, the patina of an old brass coffee pot, and the delighted look on a tiny girl's face when she pets a kitty for the first time".
-Andre received the book A Book of Private Prayer by John Baillie from her minister.
+Andre received the book A Diary of Private Prayer by John Baillie from her minister.
 She read a prayer in the book which helped her overcome the main concern of leaving her family.
 She prepared for her death with her husband, the Iowa State University Dean of Agriculture Floyd Andre, and their three children.